Linerre/Eloquent-JavaScript/README.md

 This repository contains my solution code, chapter by chapter, for the exercises in the book *[Eloquent JavaScript](https://eloquentjavascript.net/)*.

 It is my beginner guide on the JavaScript programming language.
-I chose it simply because of the recPractical Vimommendation from many people around.
+I chose it simply because of the recommendation from many people around.
 And as uaual I'm trying to finish as many exercies as I could along my reading journey.

 ## Branches